 HOW TO FIX IT: Cut off the damaged leaves and move your plant away from direct sun.
 Fiddle Leaf Fig Trees require lots of bright and filtered light, but not direct.

-Fiddle Leaf Fig Tree FAQ:
+Fiddle Leaf Fig Tree Care FAQs:

 How often do you water a fiddle leaf fig tree?